a-b-street/abstreet/docs/design.md

 	= refactor the toggleablelayer stuff, then move them to list of plugins too = clean up selection state... should warp and hider be able to modify it, or just rerun mouseover_something?

-	- initiate plugins in the plugin's event; stop doing stuff directly in UI
+	= initiate plugins in the plugin's event; stop doing stuff directly in UI
 	- basically, make UI.event() just the active plugin list thing as much as possible.
+	- deal with overlapping keys that still kinda happen (sim ctrl, escape game)
+	- bug: do need to recalculate current_selection whenever anything potentially changes camera, like follow

+	- then rethink colors, with simplified single plugin
+	- then finally try out a unified quadtree!
+	- and see how much boilerplate a new type would need.